 Firing up your Soldering Iron:

-I have numbered the circuits for your understanding and hare is the explanation for each, in the numbering order.
+I have numbered the circuits for your understanding and here is the explanation for each, in the numbering order.
 If you know what they are and have used them before, skip this section.

 This section houses the sensors.
 If you can see, I have the sensors soldered to the back side of the perf board and cut out a rectangular block from the base plate of the chassis so that the sensors are directly above the line through this window.

 The IR LED and the normal LED are both similar and can easily be mixed up so be careful when you store them.
 The fully black one is the receiver and it has to be connected in reverse bias (see the circuit).
-This is a fairly simple circuit and I don’t think It need much explanation.
+This is a fairly simple circuit and I don’t think it needs much explanation.
 Go ahead and complete the circuit as it is.

 I forgot to tell you before, the range of conduction of the IR Receiver varies with the variation the intensity of Infrared light falling on it in other words, the line sent the comparator in the previous circuit returns an analog value (0-5v) depending on the IR incidence.
 It’s going to be obnoxious to use ADC’s to convert them into digital.
 This is when a comparator comes in handy.

 You can use any comparator IC you have around, but if you are going to buy I would suggest LM234 it is the most common OP-amp and is really cheap.
-In the circuit I have also included a output LED this is an optional feature, but it comes in really handy when things are going wrong.
+In the circuit I have also included an output LED.
+This is an optional feature, but it comes in really handy when things are going wrong.

 This section as you guessed will have the microcontroller and its associated components.
 Here is a schematic for the PIC18f series microcontrollers.
 You can build your own schematics for microcontrollers or other series and families.

-You might have to use the PGD, PGC and MCLR pins for programming the Microcontroller. so don’t just leave it open.
-Forgot to tell you you need a programmer to program the MCU 🙂
+You might have to use the PGD, PGC and MCLR pins for programming the Microcontroller through a programmer like PicKit3.

 The last and final section of the electronics is the power supply for all the above mentioned units.
 This is an integral part of the post and care must be given while designing this section.
 Here is a schematic for the power supply,

 We have discussed the hardware build and the electronics involved in making a line follower.
 With this information you should be able to do all but program the robot to follow the line.
-I will follow up this post soon with another post dealing with the programming and logic section.
+I will follow up this post soon with another post dealing with the programming and logic section stay tuned .